Patent Pending USPTO #63/997,982 — Filed March 6, 2026

 Good to know

 HTML Canvas wasn't even designed for PDFs.
 It was created by Apple in 2004 for macOS Dashboard widgets.
-PDF.js and pdfium adopted it because PDF operators (moveTo, lineTo, fill, stroke) happen to map neatly to Canvas API calls — both are immediate-mode 2D drawing systems.
+PDF.js and pdfium adopted it because PDF drawing commands happen to map neatly to Canvas methods — both are immediate-mode 2D drawing systems.
 But that mapping only works for rendering.
 Once pixels are painted, the document structure is gone.

 Industry Standard Pipeline